In attendance: Hanan Bell, Teresa Metzger-Howe, Koko Morgan, Linda O’Gara, Doug Potter, Bruce Sherman, Kim Waggie and Gennie Winkler.

 Finances - Last Fiscal Year Wrap Up -

 The Symphony has approximately $28,000 in bank.
-Paycheck Protection Program (PPP) loan will be used to pay the conductor and the use of the Music Center of the Northwest.
+Paycheck Protection Program (PPP) loan will be used to pay the conductor and the Music Center of the Northwest.

 Music Center of the Northwest (MCNW) Discussion Summary